From Intentions to Techniques: A Comprehensive Taxonomy and Challenges in Text Watermarking for Large Language Models: Taxonomy of Text Watermarking

 \subsubsection{Embedding-level Addition}

-Watermarking techniques can be distinguished based on how the watermarks are embedded.
-This includes \textit{Train-time watermarking, Output Logits Modification, Message/Signal Injection} and \textit{Train Embedding Modification}.
+Watermarking techniques can be distinguished based on \emph{how} the watermarks are embedded.
+These broadly include \textit{Train-time watermarking, Output Logits Modification, and Message/Signal Injection}.

-\textbf{Train-time watermarking} - As the name suggests, the watermark is embedded during training time in this method. \citet{peng2023you} selects a group of moderate-frequency words from a general text corpus to form a trigger set and then selects a target word as the watermark, and inserts it into the latent representations of texts containing trigger words as the backdoor.
-The weight of insertion is proportional to the number of trigger words included in the text.
+\paragraph{Train-time watermarking} As the name suggests, this method embeds the watermark during training time. \citet{peng2023you} select a group of moderate-frequency words from a general text corpus to form a trigger set, then select a target word as the watermark and insert it into the latent representations of texts containing trigger words as the backdoor.

-\textbf{Output Logits Modification} - The output logits of LLMs represent unnormalized scores assigned to each token in the model's vocabulary.
-These logits are typically generated by the final layer of the model before applying a softmax function to obtain normalized probabilities.
-These probabilities can be interpreted as the model's confidence in predicting each token.
-Logits play a crucial role in various tasks: they are used for token prediction, where the token with the highest logit value is chosen as the predicted token; they form the basis for computing the loss function by comparing them with actual labels, which is essential for training the model; and they help in understanding the model's behavior and decision-making process by indicating the relative importance of different tokens in the context of a given input sequence.
-Here, methods inject the watermark into the post-softmax distributions over the model vocabulary.
+\paragraph{Output Logits Modification} The output logits of LLMs are unnormalized scores assigned to each token before applying the softmax function to generate probabilities.
+These probabilities reflect the model's confidence in predicting tokens.
+Logits determine the model's token prediction (where the highest logit determines the predicted token), training (comparing logits with actual labels to compute the loss), and interpreting model behavior by highlighting token importance.
+These methods modify the post-softmax distributions over the model's vocabulary.

-A popular example of an Output Logit Modification watermarking is the use of green-red lists \cite{kirchenbauer2023watermark, lee2023wrote, zhao2023provable, takezawa2023necessary, fu2024watermarking, ren2023robust, wu2023dipmark}. methods typically vary in the choice of high/low entropy tokens to add to the green list, size in the watermark (number of bits), injection of hard vs soft watermark, or the discarding low probability tokens, ensuring semantically similar words are distributed across green and red lists.
+A popular example of an Output Logit Modification watermarking is the use of green-red lists \cite{kirchenbauer2023watermark, lee2023wrote, zhao2023provable, takezawa2023necessary, fu2024watermarking, ren2023robust, wu2023dipmark, chen2023x}, methods typically vary in the choice of high/low entropy tokens to add to the green list, size in the watermark (number of bits), injection of complex vs soft watermark, discarding low probability tokens, ensuring semantically similar words are distributed across green and red lists.